helix-editor/helix/book/src/keymap/modes/window.md

-This layer is similar to vim keybindings as kakoune does not support window.
+This layer is similar to Vim keybindings as Kakoune does not support window.